 We have all been asked a million times, “What do you do?”
 How do you answer the question?
 Do you launch into a long winded explanation, or do you say something boring like, “I’m in sales at ABC Company.”
 Your answer can make or break the conversation.
 It can help you engage or repel the person you are talking to, and yet, so many people spend little or no time determining what to say and actually practicing it.

-My initial response used to be: “I’m aand what I do is work with to do a and figure out what they need to do to get them from where they are to where they want to be. ” I have watched eyes glaze over and hear the word, “Oh” come out of their mouth.
+My initial response used to be: “I’m a sales consultant and what I do is work with senior management to do a gap analysis and figure out what they need to do to get them from where they are to where they want to be. ” I have watched eyes glaze over and hear the word, “Oh” come out of their mouth.
 I was stuck there.
 When they said “Oh” I would immediately ask, “What do you do?” and switch the attention to them.

 It took time, but I worked on a (short) interesting answer that prompted, “How do you do that?”
 I finally ended up with, “I help companies increase sales.”
 When they ask how I do that, I have a few short stories prepared that I can tell, or if it’s the appropriate situation I’ll offer examples for their own company.
 If the situation allows, feel empowered to tailor to the person you are speaking to.

-- Your goal: to engage the people you are conversing with and prompt more interest.
-Once you reach that point, you can give your “ .”
+Your goal: to engage the people you are conversing with and prompt more interest.
+Once you reach that point, you can give your “elevator pitch.”

 The idea of an “elevator pitch” is that if you had a one minute elevator ride and someone asked you, “What do you do?” you could tell them in that time a way that catches their interest.
 I suggest having a couple different lengths, as sometimes 30 seconds is all you have.
 Here are some examples:

-- Instead of , “I’m a tax accountant.”
-Say something like, “I like to help keep their money in their pockets.
+Instead of, “I’m a tax accountant.”
+Say something like, “I like to help business owners keep their money in their pockets.
 I specialize in preparing taxes for companies with revenues under $10 million and I am looking for business owners who believe they should be paying less to the IRS.”